 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

-The other huge white birds are pelicans if they have a huge yellow beak and throat pouch.
+The other huge white birds are pelicans with a huge yellow beak and throat pouch.

 A note about feathers, courtesy of David Allen Sibley in Sibley’s Birding Basics.
 Numbers of feathers vary from 940 on a hummingird to 1,500-2,600 on a sparrow to 25,000 on a tundra swan.
 Feathers “commonly account for 15 % of the bird’s total body weight – about twice as much as it’s skeleton.”